kevinveenbirkenbach/cymais/roles/cleanup-certs/README.md

   Deploys `cleanup-certs.cymais.service` and reloads/restarts it on changes.

 - **Systemd Timer Scheduling**
-  Optionally wires in a timer via the `systemd-timer` role, controlled by the `on_calendar_cleanup_certs` variable.
+  Optionally wires in a timer via the `generic-timer` role, controlled by the `on_calendar_cleanup_certs` variable.

 - **Smart Execution Logic**
   Prevents multiple runs in one play by setting a `run_once_cleanup_certs` fact.

 - **Failure Notification**
-  Triggers `systemd-notifier.cymais@cleanup-certs.cymais.service` on failure.
+  Triggers `alert-core.cymais@cleanup-certs.cymais.service` on failure.

 ## Further Resources